+Using models of protein conformational change, we propose to develop a comprehensive mathematical framework incorporating protein structure and dynamics that will allow us to predict allosteric residues both on the surface and in the interior of a protein.
+We intend to make the computational efficiency of this framework a priority, thereby enabling high-throughput analysis for large protein sets and permitting an elucidation of the general properties of allosteric residues.

+Given that knowledge of protein dynamics will be so integral to this framework, we also plan to develop a pipeline for identifying alternative conformations of proteins throughout the Protein Data Bank (PDB).
+The identification of likely allosteric residues within this set of dynamic proteins will allow us to examine the biophysical and evolutionary features of the identified allosteric hotspots in a straightforward fashion.
+Finally, we will utilize this framework to generate and distribute a tool that will enable users to submit their own structures for analysis.
+We anticipate that this newly introduced tool will serve as a valuable addition to our existing suite of software tools for the analysis of protein motions.
-Identifying Allosteric Residues at the Surface

-We will employ a modified version of the binding leverage method for identifying likely ligand binding sites (see Fig. 1A and caption), as described previously by Mitternacht and Berezovsky.
-The objective will essentially be the identification of cavities such that their occlusion interferes with large-scale motions of the protein.
-Once candidate sites for each protein are generated, we will use both anisotropic network models (ANMs) and alternative crystal structures to generate models of conformational change, and then score each site based on the degree to which deformations in the site couple to the low-frequency modes.
+1. Identifying Allosteric Residues on the Surface of a Protein: To identify likely ligand binding sites (see Fig. 1A and caption), we will use a modified version of the binding leverage method as described by Mitternacht and Berezovsky.10 This approach aims to identify cavities whose occlusion would interfere with large-scale motions of the protein.
+Once candidate sites for each protein are generated, we will use both anisotropic network models (ANMs) and alternative crystal structures to generate models of conformational change.
+We will then score each site based on the degree to which deformations at the site couple to the low-frequency modes.
 High-scoring sites will constitute the predicted set of surface allosteric residues.

-Our approach will differ from those previously developed in several key ways.
-For one, our highly efficient implementation of this method will enable more exhaustive Monte Carlo searches.
-In addition, we will use all heavy atoms in the protein when evaluating a ligand’s affinity for each location, thereby generating a more selective set of candidate sites.
+Our approach differs from previous ones in several key ways.
+First, our highly efficient implementation of this method will enable more exhaustive Monte Carlo searches.
+In contrast to other techniques, we will also use all heavy atoms in the protein when evaluating a ligand’s affinity for each location, thereby generating a more selective set of candidate sites.
 In addition, we will use principles from protein folding (specifically, the concept of energy gaps) in order to sensibly threshold the list of predicted sites.
-As a validation, we plan on using this method in order to predict known-ligand binding sites in well-studied systems.
+As a validation step, we plan on using this method in order to predict known-ligand binding sites in well-studied systems.

-Dynamical Network Analysis to Identify Interior-Critical Residues

-The framework described above would capture hotspot regions at the protein surface, but the protein interior would be neglected.
-Thus, we plan to use principles from network theory, in conjunction with our models of conformational change, to predict allosteric residues within the protein interior.
-Allosteric residues often act within the protein interior by functioning as essential ‘bottlenecks’ within the communication pathways between distal regions.
+2. Identifying Critical Interior Residues via Dynamic Network Analysis: The framework described above will capture hotspot regions at the protein surface, but the protein interior would be neglected.
+Allosteric residues often act within the protein interior by functioning as essential ‘bottlenecks’ in the communication between distal regions.
+Therefore, we plan to use principles from network theory, in conjunction with our mathematical models of conformational change, to predict allosteric residues within the protein interior.